aaukerma/Transverse_energy_analysis/README.txt

 	- ... see 22. (fitSampleSpec.cpp)

 8. fitBESData5_1.cpp
-	- used for first 140 histograms
+	- used for first 72 histograms

 9. fitBESData5_2.cpp
-	- used for the last 130 histograms
+	- used for histograms 73-144

 10. fitBESData5.h
 	- contains definitions of functions used by 8. and 9.